 so that you could build a solid foundation of knowledge of mobile malicious software.

 Now, although we focus strictly a mole devices in this course the techniques used to apply to analyzing other types of Mauer.
-So if you have never done any mountain house before or simply just wish to learn about mobile techniques, this course will be perfect for you.
+So if you have never done any Mao announce before or simply just wish to learn about mobile techniques, this course will be perfect for you.